manolo/town-hall/README.md

-# Custom project from Hilla
+# Experiment a Town Hall App developed in Hilla + React

-This project can be used as a starting point to create your own Hilla application with Spring Boot.
+This project still a work in progress.

-It contains all the necessary configuration and some placeholder files to get you started.
+__NOTE__: If you want to experiment with SSO in google, you need to configure `src/main/resources/application.properties`

 ## Running the application